 - Tested hypothesis to implemented rate, %

-Quantifying the process in this way helps to see where the performance bottlenecks are and think about prevention plan.
+Quantifying the process in this way helps to see where the performance bottlenecks are and think about a prevention plan.

 Additionally, we can pack these metrics into an “Innovation pipeline index” indicator.
 The metrics responsible for performance bottlenecks should be counted with a higher weight than those ones responsible for the processes that are running without any issues.

-The metrics for the innovation process are generally well accepted by the team, but in many cases, this doesn’t give any impulse towards coming up with new interesting ideas.
+The metrics for the innovation process are generally well-accepted by the team, but in many cases, this doesn’t give any impulse towards coming up with new interesting ideas.
 There are two reasons for that:

 Try expressing these two goals explicitly on the strategy map.